pelgerr/FFXIV-Companion/README.md

-# FFXIV Companion - Phantombot Custom Module
+# FFXIV Companion - PhantomBot Custom Module

 *A Twitch and Discord companion module for use with Phantombot*